Half of June lost down lanes of puddles,

 and we stood there grounded,

-waiting for good news which was not available.
+waiting for good news that was not available.

 We turned back towards the village,

 the evening sun late in our faces

 lighting elderflower torches in the hedgerow,